Design Compensator Using Automated PID Tuning and Graphical Bode Design

 Water-Tank System block output — Output signal for the closed-loop step response

 To linearize the Simulink model and set the control architecture, click OK.

 By default, Control System Designer linearizes the plant model at the model initial conditions.

-The app adds the PID controller to the Data Browser, in the Controllers and Fixed Blocks area.
-The app also computes the open-loop transfer function at the output of the PID Controller block, and adds this response to the Data Browser.
+The app adds the PID controller to the data browser, in the Controllers and Fixed Blocks section.
+The app also computes the open-loop transfer function at the output of the PID Controller block and adds this response to the data browser.

 On the Control System tab, click New